Dorset Magazine - June 2010.

 A pall of smoke hung over Turnworth Wood, clearly marking the spot where Jim Bettle was at work making charcoal.
 This isn't a permanent site for him though, for he moves his kilns each season, taking them to woods which are undergoing coppicing and general management schemes.
-'I burn the thinnings and discarded misshapen timber, providing a return for the owner for wood that would otherwise be uneconomic to extract,' Jim explained, 'therefore making woodland management a much more viable proposition.'
+"I burn the thinings and discarded misshapen timber, providing a return for the owner for wood that would otherwise be uneconomic to extract," Jim explained, "therefore making woodland management a much more viable proposition."

 Below the woods where he's working at the moment is the site of Turnworth House, where Hardy's The Woodlanders was set.
 Jim feels justly proud to be carrying on the tradition of charcoal burning in the same area that probably inspired the great man himself to write of characters who earned their living from the woods.